 I have yet to come across NAD in any anti-aging serum.
 But I do predict that in 2014, potion makers will tout ingredients that help mitochondria.
 In the meantime, look for the most powerful antioxidants that you can get your hands on.
 Free radicals form in the mitochondria (which are sometimes described as “cellular power plants”) where they wreak havoc on lipids, proteins and mitochondrial DNA, contributing to the aging process.

 Your Best Face Private Reserve Antioxidant Oil ($75 in the shop).
 In this less-is-more formula, the two antioxidant ingredients come in potent concentrations.

-Chella Master Protocol 7 Cellular Defense Serum ($135 in the TIA shop).
+Chella Master Protocol 7 Cellular Defense Serum ($135).
 Ergothioneine is the antioxidant to watch in this anti-ager.

 2. Actives Everywhere

 The beauty industry is responding to consumers wanting all their beauty products to make a difference.
 We are not content with a mere mascara, it has to have something in it to keep our lashes healthy.
 What if my lipstick could rid me of lip lines… My prediction for 2014 is that we’ll see a lot more products that were once merely decorative or utilitarian containing one or more active ingredients.

 For real deal beauty, look to W3LL People.
 Beware of fairy dusting – some natural anti-aging beauty products out there will offer little more than a token smattering of active ingredient.
 W3LL People, by contrast, infuses its entire line of cool cosmetics with antioxidants such as green tea.
 When I wear makeup, I always use W3LL People Altruist Satin Mineral Foundation ($30 in the shop).

 Hair Vitality Conditioner ($44 in the shop) Truth In Aging’s own hair conditioner is filled with actives that reduce shedding